isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-RNAseq.rst

 =======================
-Running NEXTFLOW RNAseq
+Running Nextflow RNA-seq
 =======================

-This workflow maps read-pairs to reference genome and produces the transcript
+This Nextflow workflow maps read-pairs to a reference genome and produces a transcript.
+By using software containers, `Nextflow <https://www.nextflow.io>`_ enables scalable and reproducible scientific workflows.
+Pipelines can be written in the most common scripting languages.

 Requirements: